-- How are film techniques and devices used to build the world of the text? - How are filmic elements, such as mise en scene, used to create meaning and express ideas that engage with the themes of the text? - How can historical context and social values shape the way that films are made and interpreted? - How can an individual's own experiences and values affect how they interpret and engage with a text?
+- How are film techniques and devices used to build the world of the text? - How can historical context and social values shape the way that films are made and interpreted? - How can an individual's own experiences and values affect how they interpret and engage with a text?